8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

    */
   created() {
     /**
-     * Create Subscription that triggers event when user is created or deleted */
+     * Create Subscription that triggers an event when a user is created or deleted */
     Wss.subscribe(UsersSubscription, {
       data: this.handleUser,
     });
     /**
-     * Create Subscription that triggers event when message is created */
+     * Create Subscription that triggers an event when a message is created */
     Wss.subscribe(MessagesSubscription, {
       data: this.addMessage,